eng-hasantf/GlowGuidePrivacyPolicy/Privacy_Policy.md

 🇺🇸 Privacy Policy (English)

-GlowGuide values your privacy.
+BeautyGM values your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you use the application.

 1. Information We Collect